 Though his appointment at Stratford was attacked as more of the Festival board's colonial attitude, Phillips soon proved to be an astute manager of both the company and of egos.
 His time at Stratford was marked by the championing of Canadian stars such as Martha Henry, and foreign ones as well (Maggie Smith).
 He founded the Young Company which became a high-profile training ground for actors and directors.
 Finally he directed an eclectic selection of plays and chose seasons that would seduce other directors back into the fold, such as John Hirsch with an acclaimed production of Three Sisters in 1976, starring Marti Maraden, Martha Henry and Maggie Smith.
 He directed a total of forty plays for the Festival.

-After he left the Company, he directed film and returned briefly to acting in the title role of The Dresser at the Vancouver Playhouse.
+After he left the Company, he directed film, including adaptations of Waiting for the Parade in 1983 and The Wars, a novel by Timothy Findlay.
+He returned briefly to acting in the title role of The Dresser at the Vancouver Playhouse.
 In 1983-84 he was Artistic Director of the Grand Theatre, London for a difficult season, which accumulated substantial losses.
 In 1984, he directed John Murrell's New World for Theatre Calgary.
 He returned to Stratford to direct and to lead the Young Company (1987-88).

 In 1997, he directed the musical Jeckyl and Hyde on Broadway.
 In 1998 he assisted Albert Schultz and former members of the Stratford Young Company in the formation of a new actor-driven troupe in Toronto, Soulpepper Theatre Company, and directed productions of The Misanthrope and Don Carlos.
 In 2000 he directed an adaptation of The Mill on the Floss for the Company.